Hyundai, Kia recall 91,000 US vehicles over fire risks, urge owners to park outside | Headlines

 Hyundai, Kia recall 91,000 US vehicles over fire risks, urge owners to park outside

-Hyundai Motor and Kia said on Thursday they are recalling more than 91,000 newer vehicles in the United States because of fire risks and urged owners to park outside and away from structures pending repairs.
+Hyundai Motor and Kia said on Thursday they are recalling more than 91,000 newer vehicles in the U.S. because of fire risks and urged owners to park outside and away from structures pending repairs.
 The recall covers Hyundai 2023-2024 Palisade, 2023 Tucson, Sonata, Elantra, and Kona vehicles and 2023-2024 Seltos and 2023 Kia Soul, Sportage vehicles.
+About 52,000 Hyundai vehicles and nearly 40,000 Kia vehicles are covered under the recall.

 The Korean automakers said electronic controllers for the Idle Stop & Go oil pump assembly may contain damaged electrical components that can cause the pump to overheat.
 Owners will be notified in late September and dealers will inspect and replace the electric oil pump controller as needed.
 Kia said it has six reports of potentially related thermal events but no accidents or injuries while Hyundai has four similar reports.
 The automakers told the National Highway Traffic Safety Administration a suspect part was eliminated from production in March.